Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - When complete, Wabbajack will display a green, confirmatory `Installation Complete` notification.
 - Close Wabbajack.

-:::tip Red `Installation Failed` Notification
+:::warning Red `Installation Failed` Notification
 - Follow the `IMPORTANT - TROUBLESHOOTING` steps outlined at the top of the page.
 :::